-There is a zero tolerance policy for those under the legal drinking age of 21, meaning that even a blood alcohol concentration (BAC) of .02 percent could result in a DUI charge.
-If your son or daughter is arrested for underage drinking or for drinking and driving, it is vital that you seek legal help as soon as possible.
+There is a zero-tolerance policy for those under the legal drinking age of 21, meaning that even a blood alcohol concentration (BAC) of .02 percent could result in a DUI charge.
+If your son or daughter is arrested for underage drinking or for drinking and driving, it is vital that you seek help form a Knoxville DUI attorney as soon as possible.
 Your child could face a driver’s license suspension of up to one year or until his or her 17th birthday — whichever is longer.
 And subsequent drinking offenses can result in much harsher penalties.
-Our attorneys support minors and help them seek penalties that are rehabilitative rather then punitive whenever possible.
+Our attorneys support minors and help them seek penalties that are rehabilitative rather than punitive whenever possible.

 Choose skilled criminal law attorneys who help you build a strong DUI defense

 Beating a DUI charge requires the counsel of an experienced lawyer from a reputable law firm.
 At Banks and Jones, we fight aggressively for DUI defendants every day.
-To find out how we can help you, call 865-407-2122 or contact our firm online.
+To find out how we can help you, call our Knoxville DUI defense lawyers at 865.407.2122 or fill out our contact form.
 We are located within a quarter mile of every major thoroughfare in Knoxville.